-Oilfield Avenue ~ Audie & Clark Bancroft, First Baptist Church, Town House Apts., Myron Frydenlund, Melody Flesch, Rosalie Manley, and School District #14.
+Oilfield Avenue ~ First Baptist Church, Town House Apts., Myron Frydenlund, Melody Flesch, Rosalie Manley, Don & Linda Lee, Ashley Denno and Alissa Besancon and School District #14.

-Special thanks to the Shelby Area Chamber of Commerce for purchasing flowers; Ashley Lampert and the city crew for planting the flowers; and special thanks to Michael Evans, LDS Missionary Service Worker, assisting the city with weekday watering duties.
-We are looking for assistance watering the flower baskets on the weekends if anyone can help.
-Please contact Lorette Carter at (406) 434-5222 or email lorette@shelbymt.com.

-Thank you again for your gift of time and making Shelby a welcoming community.
+Special thanks to the Shelby Area Chamber of Commerce for purchasing flowers; Shane Adams, Lorette Carter, Tom Carter, and the city crew for planting the flowers; and special thanks to Brendan Clark, Cade Alexander, Ann Clark, Shane Adams, Lena Tronson and all the volunteers who helped with weekday watering duties.
+Thank you again for your gift of time and making Shelby a welcoming community